jameshfisher/jameshfisher.com/_posts/2024-03-13-how-do-thrown-errors-reach-the-console.md

 ---
-title: "How do errors in a web page reach the dev console?"
+title: How do errors in a web page reach the dev console?
-tags: ["programming", "web"]
+tags:
+  - programming
+  - web
 ---

 When you write `throw new Error("blah")` in JavaScript,